backendr/aws-tools/cloudformation/find-resource-in-stacks/README.md

-# Find Resource in Stacks
+# Find Resources in Stacks
-Finds the `PhysicalResourceId` of a resource in stacks which are not updating.
+Finds one or more `PhysicalResourceId`s in stacks which are not updating.

 Handles Keyboard Interupts, so that you can kill a search and view any processed stacks.

-Uses `backoff` for faster cloudformation API calls
+Uses `backoff` for faster cloudformation API calls.

+Will stop scanning stacks once all resources have been found.

 ### Use case
-Trying to find if a resource is managed by Cloudformation, and which stack.
++ Trying to find if a resource is managed by Cloudformation, and which stack.
++ Finding resources with non human readable names in stacks

 ### Requirements
 + `boto3`